ASukhanov/liteServer/README.md

    - file-based
    - network-based using a dedicated liteServer  (not commissioned yet)
  - Basic spreadsheet-based GUI: **ldoPet.py**
  - Architectures.
-It is 100% python.
-Tested on linux and Windows.
+All programs are 100% python.
+Tested on Linux and Windows.
- - Supported applications
+ - Supported applications:
    - [Image analysis](https://github.com/ASukhanov/Imagin)

 ### Status
-Final development of a second release
+Commissioning of the second release.

 ## Examples
 ### liteScaler.py